 Many people with disordered eating feel that their experiences aren’t bad enough, or they aren’t "thin enough" to need professional help.

 No matter what a person weighs, how much or little they eat, anybody experiencing unhealthy eating patterns and distress about how they look should seek professional support.

 It’s a good idea to try to find help sooner rather than later.
 The earlier you get support, the quicker you can start recovering.

 Self-help tips to support recovery

 Alongside professional help, if you think you may be developing signs of unhealthy eating habits, there are lots of things that you can do to help get on top of things.

-- Reach out for support from a close friend, family member, school counsellor or others who have experienced an eating disorder in online support groups, such as The Butterfly Foundation.
+Reach out for support from a close friend, family member, school counsellor or others who have experienced an eating disorder in online support groups, like The Butterfly Foundation and the InsideOut Institute.
 Knowing that you’re not alone on your recovery journey can be really powerful.

-- Eating disorders can be full-on and at times you might forget there is more to you than just the disorder.
-Reconnecting with the other parts of you that are separate to the eating disorder can help to build up your identity ‘outside’ of the disorder.
+Disordered eating can be tough and at times you might forget there is more to you than these challenges.
+Reconnecting with the other parts of you can help to build up your identity ‘outside’ of the disorder.

-- Part of the recovery process can be getting to know yourself again, or even re-defining yourself in some ways.
-Try getting back into things you used to enjoy or experiment with new things or things that you’ve always wanted to try!
+Part of the recovery process can be getting to know yourself again, or even re-defining yourself in some ways.
+Try getting back into things you used to enjoy or experiment with new things.

-To get linked in with some professional support, it can be a good idea to see a general practitioner (GP) who can help support you with your physical health needs as well as help you access mental health support.
+It can be a good idea to see a general practitioner (GP) who can help support you with your physical health needs as well as assist you in accessing the right mental health support.